-Wondering what to do with all that turkey that’s leftover from Christmas?
+Wondering what to do with all that turkey that’s leftover from Thanksgiving or Christmas?
 We share three delicious turkey recipes to enjoy your turkey on Boxing Day and beyond.

 Savoury morning after Turkey turnovers

 - 2 eggs

 - 2 cups leftover mashed potatoes or pumpkin

 - 2 cups leftover turkey, chopped or shredded

 - 2 tablespoons vegetable oil

 - Optional: tzatziki yoghurt dip to accompany turnovers

 Note: Feel free to use any other leftover meat or veggies in this recipe!